 - 3/4 cup of chopped walnuts

-1 Cream the butter and sugar together at medium speed for three minutes or until light and fluffy.
+1 Beat the butter and sugar together at medium speed with an electric mixer for three minutes or until light and fluffy.

 2 Add the vanilla extract and egg and mix until well incorporated.
 Add the maple syrup and mix until well incorporated.

 3 In a separate bowl vigorously whisk together the flour, baking soda and salt.
 Slowly add the flour mixture to the butter mixture and mix until just incorporated.
 Fold in the walnuts.

 4 Cover with plastic wrap and chill for thirty minutes.

 5 Preheat the oven to 350°F. Drop spoonfuls of the cookie, about 1 inch balls, onto cookies sheets lined with parchment paper.

 6 Bake for 10-12 minutes or until lightly browned around the edges.